CS2510/Spring-22-CS-2510-In-Class/22.03.21/22.03.21-Beginner/README.md

 - The walls, ball, and score now have a transparent border
 - The score is now white, providing more contrast
 - The secondsBetweenFrames in Time is now derived from milliseconds between frames (DRY).
-- The millisecondsBetweenFrames has been lower to 10.
+- The millisecondsBetweenFrames has been lowered to 10.